epsilonrt/piduino/README.md

 and is not very consistent with Arduino (The Arduino language is C++ !)
 * wiringPi was designed for the Raspberry Pi and its adaptation for other Pi boards is increasingly unthinkable, as and when of the arrival of new Pi boards.
+Just go to the [ArmBian](https://www.armbian.com/download/) website to see the multitude of Pi models !

 What PiDuino offers: